 On May 15th, 2012, at the age of 56, I learned of my Stage IV diagnosis with Neuroendocrine Tumors (NETs)/Carcinoid Cancer.
 The doctor, whom I refer to as “The Lunatic Colonel” (Lt.
 Col. T.A.B.) uttered the words, “…six months to a year; two, if you’re lucky…” (Note: I celebrated my 63rd birthday on August 10, 2018.)

 The following four weeks were likely the toughest of my life, with a grave sense of my mortality and the challenges of dealing initially with a well-respected doctor whose ego got in the way of judgment, as I started asking questions and asked to see specialists who were more knowledgeable.
 (You can read more about that in the blog entries from April to June 2012.)

 I had surgery with a team of specialists from the University of Washington Medical Center on June 21st.
 They performed a partial resection of both my small intestines and my liver.
-I spent the final six months of 2012 trying to learn more, and then wrap my head around the knowledge of what I am facing, as I learn to live with a Stage IV cancer diagnosis, and what that means to me and the people around me.
+I spent the final six months of 2012 trying to learn more, and then wrap my head around the knowledge of what I might face, learning to live with a Stage IV cancer diagnosis, and what that means to me and the people around me.

-I’m not quite “there” yet…wrapping my head around how to live with this, I mean.
-But that is part of the story that is left to be discovered and waiting to be told.
+I’m not quite one ever really wraps his or her head around how to be “okay” enough to live with a stage 4 cancer diagnosis.
+But that is part of the story that always seems to be left to be discovered and evolves as the story is told.